Age of Heroes - 3: Establishing Hierarchy, Elbowing the Opposition. Angles, Jutes and Saxons Vie for Overlordship

 The Saxons pushed up the Thames corridor and along the southern Saxon shoreline, establishing themselves in East Seaxe (Essex), Middil Seaxe (Middlesex), Suth Seaxe (Sussex) and West Seaxe (Wessex).

-The Jutes under their war leader Hengist after the death of his brother Horsa established themselves in Centland = Kent, taking the name of the Celtic tribe in the area, the Cantii, their capital being Cantuareburh or -byrig.
+The Jutes under their war leader Hengist after the death in battle against the southern Celts of his brother Horsa established themselves in Centland = Kent, taking the name of the Celtic tribe in the area, the Cantii, their capital being Cantuareburh or -byrig.
 They also settled a little further west in Suthrige or Southern kingdom, a Jutish wedge between the Middle Saxons north of the river Thames and the South Saxons along the sea-shore.
-Finally they settled Iutae, in modern terms Wight, the island to the south of the West Saxons.
+Finally they settled the large island off the south coast they named Wiht, in modern terms Wight, cut off from their cousins in Kent by the South and West Saxons.

 There were the inevitable clashed between these Germanic tribes - as there were amongst the Gallo-Celts further west - as they 'stretched their wings', bringing the Northumbrian Angles in conflict with the Mercian Angles at the time of Oswald and Penda in the 7th Century.
 The East Angles took a 'turn at the wheel' in Raedwald's time (7th Century).
 The title of 'Bretwalda' or 'high King' was taken by a succession of Germanic and Gallo-Celtic kings in turn, the strongest wresting the title from one another by virtue of their might within their region, growing beyond their boundaries and flexing their muscles in a show of domination.
 It was not like a friendly game of cricket between small towns.
 Wessex became the strongest contenders in the south and west, absorbing the weaker kingdoms of the Middle Saxons, Kent and eventually East Saxons.
 By the time Aelfred became king Wessex was already the major player in the island, a target for outsiders and rich beyond imagination in its agricultural products, wool and trade with Frankia and elsewhere.
 After the demise of the Danelaw at the time of Eadward 'the Elder' and Eadred Wessex was the most powerful kingdom, its kings acknowledged as 'Bretwalda'.
 The last king of the 'Cerdicinga' bloodline Eadward before he died in January, AD1066 received tribute from his neighbours to north and west.

 Aelle came at first with three ships to the south shore in AD477, landing on Selsey Bill and spreading into the area now known as East and West Sussex.
 The kingdom of the Suth Seaxans was on the anvil by the end of the 5th Century, hammered into shape.
-Cerdic, the founder of the West Saxon roysl house came with five ships near the end of the 5th Century and brought more before he finally defeated a force of around five thousand Celts in AD508.
+Cerdic, the founder of the West Saxon royal house came with five ships near the end of the 5th Century and brought more before he finally defeated a force of around five thousand Celts in AD508.
 The kings of Wessex extended their control over much of the southern shore, taking Salisbury halfway through the 6th Century, and on to the area now known as Gloucestershire. a quarter of a century later.
-The East Saxon kingdom is a 'closed book', little being known of its origins save some information on a later king Saeberht, who it is said established the first church at Thorney - later rebuilt by Eadward 'the Confessor' as a minster or abbey church (West Mynster or West-minster Abbey).
+The East Saxon kingdom is a 'closed book', little being known of its origins save some information on a later king Saeberht, who it is said established the first church at Thorney (oddly enough in mid Middil Seaxe or Middlesex), later rebuilt by Eadward 'the Confessor' as a minster or abbey church (West Mynster or West-minster Abbey).
 Digging at Mucking in Essex revealed a Saxon graveyard, showing that settlement was well under way by the mid-5th Century.
-Poor soil may have restricted the growth of the kingdom, making it dependant on its richer eastern neighbours for food production.
+Poor soil may have restricted the growth of the kingdom, making it dependent on its richer eastern and northern neighbours for food production.

 Northumbria's might was in turn temporarily eclipsed by Penda's Mercia in the 7th Century.
 Myrca or Mierca was the Anglian word for 'Boundary Folk' and stretched from the border with Wales across country west to east to the North Sea, and down to Middil Seaxe in the later years leading up to Aelfred's kingship.
 Mercia achieved prominence under Offa, bringing the kingdom ro the attention of Charlemagne (Charles the Great) in the late 8th Century.
 Charlemagne saw him as an equal.
 Mercia's wealth enabled Offa to have his western boundary marked by a deep ditch with high ramparts on the eastern (Anglian) side to deter Welsh incursions.